Burmese–Siamese War (1547–1549): At the outskirts

 Maha Chakkraphat decided to leave the capital with his forces, to engage Tabinshwehti and test the Burmese strength.
 On this occasion, he mounted his chief war elephant.
-Accompanying him were his Chief Queen, Sri Suriyothai, and one of their young daughters, Princess Boromdhilok, the two riding together on a smaller war elephant.
-Both royal ladies were dressed in male military attire (Helmet and Armour), with the queen wearing the uniform of an Uparaja.
+Accompanying him were his Chief Queen, Sri Suriyothai, and one of their young daughters, Princess Boromdilok, the two riding together on a smaller war elephant.
+Both royal ladies were dressed in male military attire (helmet and armour), with the queen wearing the uniform of an Uparaja.
 Also accompanying their father on elephant mounts were two sons, the Uparaja and heir apparent, Prince Ramesuan, and his brother Prince Mahin.

 A battle certainly ensued although there are naturally two accounts as to what actually took place.
 According to the Burmese chronicles, the Burmese command fielded an army led by Thado Dhamma Yaza, the Viceroy of Prome, as a decoy and the two armies lurked on the flanks in order to encircle any overstretched Siamese forces.
 As planned, the Siamese vanguard troops pressed on Thado Dhamma Yaza's army, allowing Bayinnaung's army waiting on the left flank to encircle the Siamese forces, which subsequently were wiped out.
 Tabinshwehti's army on the right flank drove back the remaining Siamese forces into the city.